 Bartender Licensing Programs

-A state may use a more official term to refer to its licensing program or document received after completion or both.
-Specific states have different terms and requirements, so make sure you select the right option.
+A state may use a more official term to refer to its licensing program, document received after completion, or both.
+Specific states have different terms and requirements, so select the right option.
 For example, in Pennsylvania, you will take the Pennsylvania Responsible Alcohol Management Program (RAMP) or RAMP Seller/Server Training.
 In Illinois, you will take Illinois BASSET certification to receive a BASSET Card.

 Bartending License, Permit, Certificate, Certification, and Training: What's the Difference?

 The semantics of using a license in place of a permit, certificate, certification, and training may not seem obvious.
 All you need to know is that a bartending license is the correct generic term.
-However, we'll provide a deeper explanation if you'd like to read more.
+However, we'll provide a more profound explanation if you want to read more.

 Bartending License/Mixology License

-From the definition given before, a bartending, bartender, or mixology license is a blanket term that refers to a document.
-This document is given to an individual upon completing either a state-certified program or a program.
-In this case, a state-certified liquor-serving government agency, commission, or other names for the group.
-Two words make a world of difference: regulated and government.
-The word "license" is presumed to include the process of regulation by government agencies.
-So, in all states where alcohol serving training is regulated by a government agency (i.e., the Wisconsin Department of Revenue), you receive a license.
+From the previous definition, a bartending, bartender, or mixology license is a blanket term that refers to a document.
+In all states where alcohol serving training is regulated by a government agency (i.e., the Wisconsin Department of Revenue), you receive a license.

 Bartending Permit/Certificate

-A "permit" (noun form) is a written warrant (legal document) given through authority.
-A permit is typically a broad term but usually means you are given permission to do something safety-related.
+A permit is a broad term but usually means you are permitted to do something safety-related.
 Yes, selling and serving alcohol is safety-related.
-So technically you're receiving a bartending permit.
+So, technically, you're receiving a bartending permit.
 However, since the federal government regulates the sale of alcohol, United States Congress (21st Amendment ratified 12/05/1933), the correct word still circles back to a license.

 A "certificate" is a document of evidence given to an individual upon completion.
 However, only non-regulated and non-government agencies use them.
 For example, Serving Alcohol can issue you a certificate.